avramescumarian/telemetry-logging/readme.md

 ### Adding a New Driver

-To add a new logging driver (e.g., for a remote logging service), implement the `Driver` interface and add it to the `MultiLogger` using `AddDriver`.
+To add a new logging driver (e.g., for a remote logging service), implement the `Driver` interface and register it using the `RegisterDriver` function in `logger/driver_registry.go`.

 ```go
 type Driver interface {